The X Factor (Australian TV series) season 5

-The X Factor was an Australian television reality music competition, based on the original UK series, to find new singing talent; the winner of which received a Sony Music Australia recording contract and a management deal.
+The X Factor is an Australian television reality music competition, based on the original UK series, to find new singing talent; the winner of which received a Sony Music Australia recording contract and a management deal.
 The fifth season premiered on the Seven Network on 29 July 2013 and ended on 28 October 2013.
 The winner was Dami Im and her winner's single "Alive" was released after the final.
-Im was mentored throughout by Dannii Minogue, who won as mentor for the first time on the Australian series, and third overall.
+Im was mentored throughout by Dannii Minogue, who won as mentor for the first time on the Australian series, and third overall, which also made Im the third contestant from the Over 24s category to come first.
 The show was presented by Luke Jacobz, and Ronan Keating and Natalie Bassingthwaighte returned as judges.
 Minogue and Redfoo joined the judging panel as replacements for former judges, Mel B (who quit the show to join America's Got Talent) and Guy Sebastian.

 Open auditions in front of the show's producers took place in 14 cities throughout December 2012 and January 2013.
 The last set of auditions, in front of the judges and a live studio audience, were filmed in April.
 Following auditions was super bootcamp, where Keating, Minogue and Redfoo worked together and collectively chose 24 acts (six from each category).
 Bassingthwaighte did not attend the Sydney auditions and bootcamp because she was pregnant at the time and was advised not to fly from her home in Melbourne.
 During bootcamp, the Over 25s category was changed to Over 24s.
 Bassingthwaighte returned for the home visits stage, and each judge reduced their six acts to three.
 They were also assisted by guest mentors Jon Bon Jovi, will.i.am, Kylie Minogue, Kelly Osbourne and Sebastian.

 The live shows, which began on 25 August 2013, returned to Sunday and Monday nights as seen in season two.
 This was a change of format from seasons three and four, in which the live shows were broadcast on Monday and Tuesday nights.